Raccoonpox virus

-Raccoonpox virus (RCN) is a double-stranded DNA virus and a member of the orthopoxviruses in the family Poxviridae and subfamily Chordopoxvirinae which consists of eight genera: Avipoxvirus, Capripoxvirus, Leporipoxvirus, Molluscipoxvirus, Orthopoxvirus, Parapoxvirus, Suipoxvirus and Yatapoxvirus Vertebrates are the natural host of Chordopoxvirinae subfamily viruses.
+Raccoonpox virus (RCN) is a double-stranded DNA virus and a member of the Orthopoxvirus genus in the family Poxviridae and subfamily Chordopoxvirinae.
+Vertebrates are the natural host of Chordopoxvirinae subfamily viruses.
 More specifically, raccoons are the natural hosts of RCN.
 RCN was isolated in 1961 from the upper respiratory tissues of 2 raccoons in a group of 92 observably healthy raccoons (Procyon lotor) trapped close to Aberdeen, Maryland.

 Of the 92 apparently healthy raccoons trapped near Aberdeen, Maryland in 1961, 22 had sera containing RCN HA1 antibodies.
 The sera partially cross-reacted with a vaccinia virus HA preparation, suggesting a close relation between the viruses.
 Unlike the HA of other vaccinia-like viruses, the HA of RCN did not cross-react with monkeypox virus HA.
 Though RPV is a close relative of vaccinia and cowpox viruses, it is distinct enough to be classified as a novel entity in the vaccinia/variola subgroup of poxviruses.